larriant/larriant.github.io/_posts/2018-10-11-exponentialaltruism.md

 At present, we’re a seriously unsteady, unfocussed, and uncoordinated tightrope walker.
 Indeed, most of us aren’t even aware of the tightrope crisis.
 Those of us who are feel powerless to help.
 Even fewer people have ideas about how we can work together to get out of this alive — or at best, unscathed.

-So making our way across the tightrope is the biggest fucking challenge but also the biggest fucking opportunity of our time.
+So making our way across the tightrope is the **biggest fucking challenge** but also the **biggest fucking opportunity** of our time.

 So for a while we’ve been asking the question: what needs to change to help humanity get through this cataclysmic transition and make progress along the tightrope?

-Attempting to answer this question has led us to the concept of operating systems.
+Attempting to answer this question has led us to the concept of **operating systems**.
 An operating system is the values, beliefs and tools of a society.
 It is like the “big stick” that the tightrope walker is holding to stay balanced as she is battered by the winds of change.

 We are converging towards a truly global society, economy and culture — so it’s not just the operating system of the UK or of Egypt that matters, but of the planet as a whole.
 The modern operating system has given rise to institutions that span the entire globe, and with them, an increasingly connected international civilisation.

 ![Which operating system for the planet?]({{ site.url}}/public/exponentialaltruism/operatingsystem.jpeg){:class="book-images"}
-The problem is that our current operating system is fucking everything up.
+The problem is that **our current operating system is fucking everything up**.
 It is the root cause behind many of today’s pressing crises.
-For example, some of the values inherent in the current operating system — materialism, the profit motive, an obsession with growth, meritocracy, individualism, devaluing natural environments and seeing them only as resources — have created a global economy driven by insatiable consumption of finite resources.
+For example, some of the values inherent in the current operating system — materialism, the profit motive, an obsession with growth, meritocracy, individualism, devaluing natural environments and seeing them only as resources — have created a global economy driven by **insatiable consumption of finite resources**.
 This is inherently unsustainable and destabilising.
 Eventually we’re going to run out of the rare metals needed for your iPhone, the fossil fuel reserves will dry up, and ancient rainforests will be decimated beyond repair…

 > “Anyone who believes in indefinite growth on a finite planet, is either mad or an economist.”― Kenneth Boulding We can’t carry on like this.